nlnwa/soc/README.md

     - `scheme`: Method of discovery, can be one of (in order of estimated strength):
         - `already_no`: The website's domain is already .no, this is quite uninteresting and is therefore returned only if no other matches are found.
         - `href-hreflang-rel`: Link that follows [the format recommended by Google](https://support.google.com/webmasters/answer/189077?hl=en) to specify alternate language versions
-        - `href-hreflang`: Other link with hreflang tag.
         - `href-norway-full`: Link that contains text with only "Norway"/"Norwegian" in any language
         - `replace`: Found by replacing domain with .no
+        - `href-hreflang`: Other link with hreflang tag.
         - `href-norway-partial`: Link that contains text with "Norway"/"Norwegian" in any language, but also other text
         - `href-lang`: Link with lang tag
-        - `href-norway-lang`: Link where URL contains "Norway"/"Norwegian" in any language
+        - `href-norway-link`: Link where URL contains "Norway"/"Norwegian" in any language
         - `no_match`: No Norwegian version was found
 - `language`: Language information produced by cld2.
 Apart from `norwegian_score` this is also the result from the "/language" service
     - `norwegian_score`: A calculated score of how Norwegian the text is on a scale from 0 to 1